procf/colloids-setup/03-VMD-Install-Guide.md

 You will be prompted to create a username and password to register with VMD.
 Register for 1 user.

 Select and download the version appropriate for your operating system.
-For MacOS versions this will download a DMG file (e.g. `vmd194a51-macx86_64.dmg`) to your Downloads folder.
+For MacOS versions this will download a DMG file to your Downloads folder e.g.
+* for Intel: `vmd194a51-macx86_64.dmg`
+* for ARM: `vmd194a57-arm64-Rev12.dmg`
 <br>
 <br>
 ## Installing VMD

 Open the DMG file.
-This will mount the DMG file as a virtual disk and open a new window with a VMD application (called something like `VMD 1.9.4a51-x86_64-Rev9`) and a PDF of the VMD User's Guide.
+This will mount the DMG file as a virtual disk and open a new window with a VMD application (called something like `VMD 1.9.4a51-x86_64-Rev9` for Intel Macs or `VMD 1.9.4a57-arm64-Rev12` for ARM Macs) and a PDF of the VMD User's Guide.

 Open a new Finder window and go to Applications.
 In Applications, make a new folder called "VMD"<br>
 *Note: In order to manually add a plugin to VMD, which we will do later, you must use this filename or the default filepath will be incorrect.
 This installation does not currently work for alternate filepaths.*